Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

           enabled: false                  # Don't enable DCS Olympus on your instance2
 ```
 > ⚠️ **Attention!**<br>
-> You need to forward the server.port and the client.port from your router to the PC running DCS and DCS Olympus.
+> You need to forward the server.port and the client.port from your router to the PC running DCS and DCS Olympus.<br>
+> To create an exclusion in your UAC run this: `netsh http add urlacl url="http://*:3001/olympus/" user=user-running-dcs`

 ### Write your own Extension!